JazzyLucas/SplashDown/README.md

 ## Preface
 * I won't cover Unity Hub installation or Unity Editor installation, but [here's that](https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html)
 * In this tutorial I use Unity 2020.1.6f1.
 Earlier versions of Unity should still work, but the UI might look different.
-* A very basic understanding of C# or programming in general is assumed, but not necessarily needed.
+* A very basic understanding of C# or programming in general is assumed, but not necessarily needed for completion.
 * A basic intuition of Unity Editor and its API is *not* assumed, this tutorial should assist with that.

 ## Step 0: Project Creation and Assets Organization